Business translations

-Business as Usual
+Business as usual

 B2B refers to ‘business to business’, which means communication and business relationships between companies.
-So it is less about private customers and more about corporate customers.
+So it is much less about private customers and more about corporate customers.
 For example, haulers are often in the B2B sector.
 They rarely deliver to private individuals.
 Rather, they mainly take orders from companies and transport goods for companies.

-Intercultural communication is not always easy.
+Intercultural communication is not easy.
 What is perfectly normal in Germany may be considered rude or even disrespectful in Japan, Egypt or Chile.
 This concerns not only differences between shaking hands and bowing, but of course also wording in contracts and product names.
 In German, “you” has two equivalents: the casual “Du” and the formal “Sie”.
 And while a very casually written contract might be rather amusing on the German side, the lack of corresponding linguistic forms of respect in Japanese can quickly cause irritation.

 The automotive sector in particular has time and again produced unfortunate product names, but unfortunately this can hardly be avoided once a certain global scope has been reached.
 Thus, the Fiat Uno reminds the Finns more of the Finnish uuno for ‘moron’ than of ‘number 1’.
 Problems also arise again and again in Spanish.
 The Mitsubishi Pajero was originally named after a wild cat, but in Spanish, Pajero is an insult, which is why the model can be bought in Spanish-speaking under the name Montero or Shogun.
 Also, Nokia Lumia originates from the Finnish word for ‘snow’, but especially for older Spanish speakers, Lumia is a term for ‘prostitute’.